-In the past decade, innovation in coffee production has allowed us to save 20 times more water than previous method did.
+Over the past decade, innovation in coffee production has allowed us to save 20 times more water than previously.

 Climate Change: by 2050, 50% of the land used for growing coffee could disappear.
-This is why the industry is at the forefront of eco-efficient agricultural technologies, capable of reducing the impact of climate change.
+This is why the industry is at the forefront of eco-efficient agricultural technologies, capable of reducing its impact.

 Demand for coffee is growing continuously.
 In order to meet it, 40 to 50 million more bags will need to be produced by 2030.
-Such high growth rates can only be made sustainable with youth involvement.
+Such high growth rates can only be made sustainable through the involvement of young people.

 90% of coffee is produced in developing countries.

-Since 2010, a first level inter-university master’s degree dedicated to the world of coffee has involved a group of leading partners in the field of education: the University of Trieste, the University of Udine, SISSA (International School of Advanced Studies of Trieste) and illycaffè, together with the University of Coffee and the Ernesto Illy Foundation.
+Since 2010, an inter-university master’s degree dedicated to the world of coffee, has involved a group of leading partners in the field of education: the University of Trieste, the University of Udine, SISSA (International School of Advanced Studies of Trieste) and illycaffè, together with the University of Coffee and the Ernesto Illy Foundation.

 The Ernesto Illy Foundation offers financial support to partially or fully cover the costs for deserving young people from coffee-producing countries.

-For more information on the financial aid available contact: email@example.com
+For more information about the financial aid available contact: firstname.lastname@example.org

 For more information contact: email@example.com